alangallauresi/publicProofs/grand-unified-pinion-theory.md

 Instantiated as a bounded wave B_n(t) and re-timed by phi(t), the Slowness Lock sets how dwell times {tau_j} are allocated across rates {r_j} so agents remain phase-locked while differences remain visible.

 One recursion; multiple dwell frequencies; bounded and self-sustaining; witnessed by any agent that meets the lock conditions.

-— end —

-when you’re ready, say “compare versions,” and I’ll line this up against the earlier drafts (v1/v2) and call out every material difference.

-— end —

-same and 7:53 PM ET.
-Alan notes here that we fixed a typo here